rmzetti/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: What am I going to do now
+- name: What am I going to do now is
   url: "https://whatamigoingtodonow.net"

 # Short bio (displayed in user profile at end of posts)